Mariska Halinda: Career

-In 2018, she won one of the bronze medals in the women's 53 kg event at the Asian Taekwondo Championships held in Ho Chi Minh City, Vietnam.
+In 2018, Halinda won one of the bronze medals in the women's 53 kg event at the Asian Taekwondo Championships held in Ho Chi Minh City, Vietnam.
 She also represented Indonesia at the 2018 Asian Games in Jakarta, Indonesia in the women's 53 kg event where she was eliminated in her second match by Laetitia Aoun of Lebanon.